conan-io/docs/reference/extensions/python_requires.rst

 And then we will make it available to other packages with ``conan create .``.
-Note that a ``python-require`` package do not create binaries, it is just the recipe part.
+Note that a ``python-require`` package does not create binaries, it is just the recipe part.

 .. code-block:: bash